immutable-js/immutable-js/README.md

 ### Accepts raw JavaScript objects.

-Designed to inter-operate with your existing JavaScript, `immutable` accepts plain JavaScript Array and Objects anywhere a method expects a `Sequence` with no performance penalty.
+Designed to inter-operate with your existing JavaScript, `immutable` accepts plain JavaScript Arrays and Objects anywhere a method expects a `Sequence` with no performance penalty.

 ```javascript